Skip to main content

 Removing a relay client

 The relay-server hosted on Styra DAS is responsible for managing any registered relay-clients.
 It automatically detects unhealthy relay-clients and removes them from its roster.
 A removal of a relay-client also closes the associated websocket connection thus preventing it from being used for any further relay-based interactions.
-Moreover, if the relay-client detects an erroneous removal, it attempts to re-establish a new websocket connnection.
+Moreover, if the relay-client detects an erroneous removal, it attempts to re-establish a new websocket connection.
 This allows the relay workflow to be resilient.

 There are additional provisions for force-removing relay-clients from the relay-server's state using the APIs exposed by Styra DAS.